-Chronic wasting disease (CWD) has recently been detected in mule deer in the San Juan Basin.
+Chronic wasting disease (CWD) was detected in a mule deer buck in the San Juan Basin in 2020.
 CWD is degenerative brain disease of deer and elk that takes time to progress but is always fatal to the infected animal.
-CWD is most prevalent in adult male mule deer greater than two years old.
+CWD is most prevalent in male mule deer greater than two years old.
 The prevalence of CWD in our mule deer herd is currently very low (less than 1%), however the Wildlife Division (Division) recommends having harvested adult male mule deer tested for CWD.
-There is no evidence that CWD can spread between infected animals and humans, however the Division does not recommend consuming meat of tested animals until tests results are obtained and the Division does not recommend consuming meat from CWD positive animals.
-Testing is voluntary and will be free of charge for tribal members wishing to have their animals sampled.
-The Division will test any deer or elk that tribal members wish to have sampled.
+There is no evidence that CWD can spread between infected animals and humans, however the Division recommends not consuming meat of tested animals until the results are obtained and not consuming meat from CWD positive animals.
+Testing is voluntary and will be free of charge for Tribal Members wishing to have their animals sampled.
+The Division will test any deer or elk that Tribal Members wish to have sampled.